Jan 06, 2023

 - Recommend relevant products.
 For instance, if you’re selling jewelry, you can cross-sell it with a matching pair upon checkout.

 - Offer bundling options.
-An example is when you’re selling t-shirt online, you can offer different colors in one set.
+An example is when you’re starting t-shirt business online, you can offer different colors in one set.
 The bundle’s price should be lower than the cost of getting each item separately to provide more value to the customer.

 - Create a loyalty program.
 This tactic encourages first-time buyers to become repeat customers, who usually spend 67% higher than new shoppers.